mariellefoster/marf-books/book-playlists.md

 - P. Djèlí Clark: The Black God's Drums
 - Brooke Bolander: The Only Harmless Great Thing
 - Vina Jie-Min Prasad: A Series of Steaks
+- Emily Tesh: Silver in the Wood
+- Lina Rather: Sisters of the Vast Black
+- Priya Sharma: Ormeshadow
+- Saad Z. Hossain: The Gurkha and the Lord of Tuesday
+- Kerstin Hall: The Border Keeper
+- Aliette de Bodard: The Tea Master and the Detective

 ## Buoyant and Hilarious